RD Virtual Credit Card

 Recommended

-Each Shopify store / independent store gets its own RDVCC card, so one risk-flagged card doesn’t stall the business
+With only 1-2 stores, give each its own RDVCC card (up to 2 active at a time), so one risk-flagged card doesn’t stall the business

 Optional